Access to Free Internet

 We are committed to doing everything we can to ensure all students can access the internet for virtual learning.
 We will continue to collaborate with local government and area organizations and businesses for as long as it takes to make sure no student is without internet.

 MMSD Mobile Hotspots

 For families that are still in need of internet access, MMSD has hotspots for student usage during this time of virtual learning.
 Please reach out to your school LMTS/Librarian, and they will ensure that your family receives a hotspot for educational usage.

 MMSD's Wireless Access Points

-MMSD's Wireless Access Points (WAPs) have been installed at Leopold, Mendota, Toki/Orchard Ridge, Lincoln and Falk.
+MMSD's Wireless Access Points (WAPs) have been installed at Leopold, Mendota, Toki/Orchard Ridge, Lincoln and Anana.
 These WAPs will allow staff and students to access MMSD wireless internet from outside the building using their MMSD-issued device.
 These WAPs will not allow access to the internet using a non-MMSD device.
 The range of these WAPs is up to 500 feet from the buildings.
 Wireless internet will be available from 8 am-5 pm seven days a week.

 Why these sites?

 We targeted schools and neighborhoods with the greatest concentration of students without internet access.
 Many of these students will be within close walking distance of these sites.